manvibharat/manvibharat.github.io/_publications/Simultaneous beamforming and trajectory tracking in a multi-agent formation.md

 ---
-title: "Simultaneous beamforming and trajectory tracking in a multi-agent formation"
+title: 'Simultaneous beamforming and trajectory tracking in a multi-agent formation'
 collection: publications
 permalink: /publication/Simultaneous beamforming and trajectory tracking in a multi-agent formation
 excerpt: ' A two-level nonlinear control law is designed to meet the objective of attaining a maximum possible SNR at the receiver while maintaining a rigid formation whose centroid tracks a smooth trajectory.
 We show that the equilibrium of the cascaded closed-loop system is locally exponentially stable.
 Simulations are performed to validate the control law.'